MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 ## Change log on type for a health service

-If you need to change the log on type of Operations Manager health service to *Allow log on locally*, configure the security policy setting on the local device using the Local Security Policy console as shown in the following image:
+If you need to change the log on type of Operations Manager health service to *Allow log on locally*, configure the security policy setting on the local device using the Local Security Policy console.

+Here is an example:

 ![Monitoring action account log on types](./media/enable-service-logon/om2019-monitoring-action-account-logon-type.png)

 ## Coexistence with Operations Manager 2016 agent
-With the log on type change introduced in Operations Manager 2019, the Operations Manager 2016 agent can coexist and interoperate without any issues.
+With the log on type change that is introduced in Operations Manager 2019, the Operations Manager 2016 agent can coexist and interoperate without any issues.
 However, there are a couple of scenarios that are affected by this change:

 - Push install of agent from the Operations Manager console requires an account that has administrative privileges and the *Log on as a service* right on the destination computer.
 - Operations Manager Management Server action account requires administrative privileges on management servers for monitoring Service Manager.